aronwalsh/MLforMaterials/_sources/Resources.md

 # Resources

 There is a vibrant community of machine learning developers and open-source packages for scientific research.
-Many of the links below have provided inspiration or borrowed content for this module.
+Many of the links below have provided inspiration or content for this module.

 ![](./images/ml-python.png)
 (Image by [John Kitchen](https://kitchingroup.cheme.cmu.edu))